Saidou Guindo speaks on...

 Because at the beginning they, everything – they were doing what, whatever they want.
 Whatever they want they will do it.
 They will bring everything inside the prison; money and everything.
 And the investigator are coming and doing whatever they want.
 And then we put an end of that and then we put order.

 And then we start building a different compound.
-There were two or three big compound; now we have 18 compound.
+There was two or three big compound; now we have 18 compound.
 And we impose the closing of cells and then they cannot move as they want.
 Before they were moving as they want.
 And all those things they went to write a lot of letters, they went even on a hunger strike but we maintain our position and then we, really, we win.
 Yeah . . .

 We, we were able to maintain a kind of discipline and order in the detention.
 Yeah.